FlamingHerb/develup-chapter-2-quest/README.md

 # 🚀 Lost Voyager: Asteroid Destroyer
-Inspired by a rather acquainted from HunsterVerse, **Lost Voyager: Asteroid Destroyer** is a retro-styled reverse shoot-em-up game where _you_ create your own obstacles—literally!
+Inspired by a rather acquainted game from HunsterVerse, **Lost Voyager: Asteroid Destroyer** is a retro-styled reverse shoot-em-up game where _you_ create your own obstacles—literally!
 Become the master of dodging your own meteor-creations (no pun intended), boosting your way out or slowing down time sexy-style.
 And maybe brag to your friends that you're just a bit more better than them in Touhou (this is not a valid claim).

 This game is made for DevelUP's application process—specifically its Chapter 2 Main Quest.